chavez62/JS-Bug-Track/README.md

 - User authentication (login, logout, register)
 - Flash messages for success and error notifications
-- Basic bug reporting functionality
+- Bug reporting functionality with attachments
+- Status indicators for bug tracking
+- Search and filter bugs by title, module, and other fields

 ## Technologies Used